HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 )
 }}

 The service worker needs to be active in order to receive events like fetch and push.
 This makes them the cornerstone of service workers, and hence the 63% usage on desktop and 61% on mobile for install, and 63% usage on desktop and 61% on mobile regarding activate.
-The remaining ~40% of sites with Service Worker might not be actively using these events, as they can be using Service Worker for notifications or utilizing techniques to cache requests made only when the site is running, also known as [runtime caching](https://web.dev/runtime-caching-with-workbox/).
+The remaining ~40% of sites with Service Worker might not be actively using these events, as they can be using Service Worker for notifications or utilizing techniques to cache requests made only when the site is running, also known as <a hreflang="en" href="https://web.dev/runtime-caching-with-workbox/">runtime caching</a>.

 While these are still the most used events, we can speculate that there is an increased number of Service Workers which their main task is not pre-caching.
 This is reflected in the increase of other types of events being used.